Swimming Accidents: What Should You Do?

 - Internal bleeding and/or damage to the organs

-- Electrocution
+- Electrocution from faulty wiring

-- Chemical burns
+- Chemical burns from unsafe pool treatments

 Think Swimming Safety

-Enjoy your time at the pool or beach but never forget that drownings are a leading cause of injury death for young children ages one to 14.
+Enjoy your time at the pool or beach, but never forget that drownings are a leading cause of injury death for young children ages one to 14.
 Adults can play a role in protecting children from drowning.

-What Should You Do After a Swimming Accident?
+What to Do After a Swimming Accident?

 - Grab a camera and take pictures of where the accident occurred from as many different angles as possible.
-Pictures should include things such as warning signs, pool equipment, fences and gates and any pertinent evidence of the accident.
+Pictures should include things such as warning signs, pool equipment, fences, and gates, and any pertinent evidence of the accident.

-- Write down the names, addresses and contact information for any witnesses.
+- Write down the names, addresses, and contact information for any witnesses.

 - Keep copies of all documents related to the accident.
-That includes medical treatments, police reports and even any lost work time.
+That includes medical treatments, police reports, and even any lost work time.

 - Continue to seek medical treatment as advised for the recovery phase.

 - Limit what you say and refrain from giving statements to anyone.
 Don’t post to social media.
-Best advice: speak with an attorney who will protect your legal rights, provide you with expert legal advice as to whether you have a personal injury case and guide you on next steps to take.
+Best advice: speak with an attorney who will protect your legal rights, provide you with expert legal advice as to whether you have a personal injury case, and guide you on the next steps to take.

 Need Additional Information?